cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:--------|
 | **Possible values** | &gt;= 0 |

-If you are using the `/broadcast_tx_commit` RPC endpoint, set this to the estimated maximum number of `broadcast_tx_commit` calls per block.

 ### rpc.max_subscriptions_per_client
 Maximum number of unique queries a given client can subscribe to at the `/subscribe` RPC endpoint.
 ```toml